Jamba, Cuando

 Jamba is a town in Angola, located in the municipality of Luiana in the southeastern province of Cuando, just north of the Namibian border along the Caprivi Strip.

 The town is best known as the former military headquarters of UNITA, a rebel movement supported by South Africa and the United States that fought the Soviet-aligned and supported government in the Angolan Civil War, a Cold War conflict.

 Etymology

 The name Jamba means elephant in Umbundu, a language spoken in Southern Angola.

 UNITA headquarters

 A billboard near the Jamba airstrip in 1995 showing Jonas Savimbi with the caption: "Here in Jamba of the elephants, on the banks of vanished rivers, on the frontier at the end of the earth, it was here that courage and bravery were bred."

 Jamba served as UNITA's headquarters from 1976 until 1992.
 The headquarters itself was an elaborate military encampment with radar capabilities and sophisticated anti-aircraft weaponry that protected the headquarters throughout the 16-year Angolan Civil War.
+The strategic location of Jamba allowed for the easy establishment of supply lines between the city and Apartheid South Africa.
 UNITA also maintained a large military airstrip in Jamba.

 Author Paul Hare described Jamba as "a spread out, well-organised guerrilla encampment, carefully planned and camouflaged to protect against air attacks".

 On December 24, 1999, Jamba was captured by Angolan military forces.